Having a baby changes daily life, but it does not erase identity, support, or future possibilities.

 Watch your mental health

 Feeling tired, emotional, or overwhelmed can be part of new parenthood.
-But if you feel persistently hopeless, detached, panicked, unable to sleep even when the baby sleeps, or afraid you might hurt yourself or the baby, seek help quickly.
+Seek help quickly if you feel persistently hopeless, detached, or panicked.
+Also seek help if you cannot sleep even when the baby sleeps, or if you fear you might hurt yourself or the baby.

-Postpartum mental health struggles are common enough that you should not feel ashamed of them, and support can make a real difference.
-Contact your midwife, doctor, local clinic, or another trusted birth-support worker if something feels wrong.
+Postpartum mental health struggles are common enough that shame is misplaced, and support can make a real difference.
+Contact your midwife, doctor, or local clinic if something feels wrong.
+Another trusted birth-support worker can also help.

 Start with one small promise to yourself